- EOG’s Commitment to Health, Safety and the Environment

 EOG’s safety and environmental performance is also considered in evaluating employee performance and managing employee compensation throughout the organization.

-EOG’s total recordable incident (injury) rate (TRIR) for 2012 in respect of its U.S. exploration and production operations (and including both EOG personnel and contractors) was 1.214.
-EOG utilizes the industry-standard measurement of injuries per 200,000 man hours worked in calculating TRIR.Top of Page
+EOG’s total recordable incident (injury) rate (TRIR) in respect of its U.S. exploration and production operations (and including both EOG personnel and contractors) was as follows:

 Safety and Environmental Training Programs

 At EOG, knowing what to do and how to do it is critical to strong, consistent performance.
 That’s why the company provides initial, periodic and refresher safety and environmental training to employees, contractors, visitors, vendors and other personnel who may work at or visit EOG’s facilities.
-This training addresses operating procedures, safe work practices, emergency procedures, orientation programs and supervisor training.
-Also included is regulatory and system-specific training.
+These training programs address operating procedures, safe work and prudent environmental practices, pollution prevention and control, emergency and incident response procedures, the use of specialized equipment (for example, thermal/infrared cameras to identify and manage emissions), orientation programs and supervisor training.
+Also included is regulatory and

-- Safety Team Building: EOG provides safety team building training for contract crews across the scope of its operations.
+- Safety Team Building: EOG provides safety team building training for contract crews across its operations.

-- Safety and Environmental Conferences: EOG hosts regular, internal two-day safety and environmental conferences for employees from across its operations.
-Topics are diverse, ranging from drug testing of contractors and employees to creating waste management plans to discussions regarding flowline integrity and maintenance plans.
+- Safety and Environmental Conferences: EOG hosts regular, internal safety and environmental conferences for employees from across its operations.
+Topics are diverse, ranging from drug testing of contractors and employees and waste management plans, to discussions regarding flowline integrity and maintenance plans.
 Special sessions, such as those dealing with revisions to EOG’s safe practices manual, are included.
-In addition, employees from each operating area make presentations on recent safety and environmental developments in their respective area.
+In addition, employees from each operating area make presentations on recent safety and environmental developments in their respective areas.

-- Safety and Environmental Leadership Council: This internal leadership team comprised of senior management, legal, operations and safety and environmental personnel reviews safety and environmental performance and develops strategies to improve ongoing safety and environmental programs.
+- Safety and Environmental Leadership Council: This internal leadership team comprised of senior management and legal, operations and safety and environmental personnel reviews EOG’s safety and environmental performance and develops strategies to improve ongoing safety and environmental programs.

 - Contractor Performance: EOG field personnel responsible for safety and environmental matters continually monitor contractor performance in the areas of safety and environmental compliance.
 In addition, EOG verifies that contractors have appropriate safety programs in place; includes contractors in regular “tailgate” meetings where safety and best practices are discussed; and provides initial, periodic and refresher safety and environmental training to its contractors.